DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Trading partners.md

 **Field** 	                      | **Description**
 :-------------------------------- |:-------------------------------------
 **EDI Document type**             |	[EDI document type](Document%20types.md).
 Users can add outgoing document types as available for the trading partner type.
-**Template**                      |	Document type template that has been previously defined **Setting profile**               |	Settings profile that has been previously defined
+**Template**                      |	[Document type template](DocumentTypes/File%20templates.md) that has been previously defined
-Note: View details displays the settings profiles in read only File name setup	Select the outbound file name mask to use for the document Connection profile	Ability to override the default EDI connection profile on document level.
+**Setting profile**               |	[Settings profile](DocumentTypes/Setting%20profiles.md) that has been previously defined.
+Note: View details displays the settings profiles in read only.
+**File name setup**               |	Select the [Outbound file name mask](DocumentTypes/Outbound%20filenames.md) to use for the document
+**Connection profile**            |	Ability to override the default [EDI connection profile](Connection%20setup.md) on document level.
+If blank, the trading partner’s Connection profile will be used.
-If blank, the trading partner’s Connection profile will be used Cleanup profile	Ability to override the default Cleanup profile on document level.
+**Cleanup profile**               |	Ability to override the default [Cleanup profile](Cleanup%20profile.md) on document level.
+If blank, the trading partner’s Cleanup profile will be used.
+If Trading partner's Cleanup profile is blank, the default Cleanup profile on [EDI shared parameters](EDI%20shared%20parameters.md) will be used.
-If blank, the trading partner’s Cleanup profile will be used Reset status profile	Ability to override the default Reset status on document level.
-If blank, EDI shared parameters will be used.
+**Reset status profile**          |	Ability to override the default [Reset status](Reset%20status.md) on document level.
+If blank, [EDI shared parameters](EDI%20shared%20parameters.md) will be used.
-Acknowledgement	Require an Inbound Functional Acknowledgement from trading partner for the outgoing document.
+**Acknowledgement**               |	An Inbound Functional Acknowledgement is required from the trading partner for the outgoing document.
+Note: Also required to setup the Functional acknowledgement inbound document.
-Also required to setup the Functional acknowledgement inbound document Enabled	Enabled – Yes/No
+**Enabled**                       |	Enable the document – Yes/No